kk7ds/pynx584/README.rst

 in the configuration and enable the operations you want to be able to do before this will work.

+This tool supports both the ASCII or Binary home automation protocol (and works with the binary only NX590E in addition to the ASCII or binary NX584/NX8E)

 Install Locally
 ***************